Ghitzarino/Mini-Libc-Implementation/README.md

 ## **How to Use**
 1. Clone the repository to your local machine.
 2. Compile the library using the Makefile (make).
-3. Link the library with your programs to replace the standard libc or test each implemented function separatelly.
+3. Link the library with your programs to replace the standard libc or test each implemented function separately.

 ---